reynaldesgr/heap-python-implementation/README.md

-# Implementation of heap-max and heap-min (python)
+# Implementation of heap-max and heap-min

 ``A implementation of heap (min and max) in Python.``